 Make sure the centre is nurturing and engaging.
 There should be daily activities and amenities that can make your loved one feel involved, enriched, and loved.
-Additionally, the grounds and the facility itself should be well maintained, welcoming, and clean.
+Additionally, the grounds and the facility itself should be well-maintained, welcoming, and clean.

 Help your loved one find a place to recover

-Choosing the right rehab center will enhance the recovery process of your loved one.
+Choosing the right rehab centre will enhance the recovery process of your loved one.
 When you keep these factors in mind while searching, you can identify where your loved one has the greatest chance of success.

 Adam Mulligan did his degree in psychology at the University of Hertfordshire.
 He is interested in mental health, wellness, and lifestyle.